kangarko/Boss/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Report a problem, issue or a bug
+about: Report a problem, issue or a bug.
 title: 'Minecraft Version: Issue Title'
 labels: issue
 assignees: ''